amcat/amcat-docker/README.md

 # Todo

 - Allow username/host to be specified in amcat.ini file
-- Built in check to wait for postgres / elastic to come online
+- Build in check to wait for postgres / elastic to come online
+- Put postgres data in external volume for persistence and maybe backup
-- Use nginx (or some other proper webserver) instead of runserver?
+- Use nginx (or some other proper webserver) instead of runserver? (and share static volume)
 - Find a better way to distribute this than asking users to clone + run compose?